tobsirl/AWS-Certified-DevOps-Engineer/README.md

 They are also the source of scheduled events which can perform certain actions at certain times of day, days of the week, or multiple combinations of both - using the Unix CRON time expression format.

 Both services are one way how event driven architectures can be implemented within AWS.

+- If X happens, or at Y time(s) ... do Z
+- EventBridge is ...
+CloudWatch Events v2
+- A **default** event bus for the account
+- In CloudWatch Events this is the **only** event bus
+- In EventBridge there can be **multiple** event buses
+- Rules match incoming events ... (or scheduled events)